-Question: I have a ranch and would like to have the CAA hold one of its trail rides here.
-How do I extend that invitation?
+Question: I have a ranch and would like to host a CA annual trail ride.
+How do I extend the invitation?

 Question: What is Emeritus Status?

 Answer: At any time, Active Members may request of the other members to be granted Emeritus Status, which means they remain a member of the organization in a limited capacity.
 They may exhibit two pieces at the annual show, but are ineligible to win awards.
 They may attend most CA functions, such as the annual trail ride, but cannot serve as officers, attend business meetings or vote on issues.
 This status was incorporated to be a status of semi-retirement for members who may have circumstances prohibiting them from participating fully in organizational activities, as Active Members are required.